Veasna992464/Facebook-phishing/ReadMe.md

 # Target User
 * Open Link <Your IP> EX.
 127.0.0.1:8080
-* Enter Facebook Username and Password
+* Enter Facebook phorn thida
+ and Password

 # Look for Password
 * Open <Your IP>:<Port>/admin in browser Ex.
 127.0.0.1:8080/admin